gaia-adm/result-upload-service/README.md

 - RabbitMQ server is hardcoded to amqserver:5672 -  requires Docker network link for "amqserver"
     - credentials are configured via AMQ_USER and AMQ_PASSWORD environment variables - temporary, we need to have a service for this
 - use REST_STACKTRACE=true environment property to enable sending stacktraces on REST in case of error
+- file size limit can be configured via UPLOAD_LIMIT environment variable.
+Default is 1MB

 ## Public REST
 - POST /result-upload/rest/v1/upload-data - used to send content to be processed